aidentariku/sqlalchemy-challenge/README.md

-# sqlalchemy-challenge (week 10 challenge for Data Science Bootcamp)
+# sqlalchemy-challenge (week 10 challenge for University of Oregon Data Analytics Bootcamp)